blankhart/hollowpoint/COMPILER.md

 ## Frontend Changes

 * It would be useful if the `CoreFn.Ann.Meta` type had a field for `TypeClassAccessor`s so that backends can represent typeclasses other than as records.
 For example, using native objects for sum/product types and string-keyed maps for records.
 The accessor would carry the type class name and would be populated in a [desugaring phase](https://github.com/purescript/purescript/blob/ed5fbfb75eb7d85431591d0c889fa8ada7174fd6/src/Language/PureScript/CoreFn/Desugar.hs#L115).

+* It would be useful if PureScript supported a package import to qualify the module name by the package as in the GHC `PackageImport` extension.
+This would allow easier interoperation with package distribution systems for backends that do not bundle the generated code into a single source file, or that want to be called by foreign codebase.
+For example the Dart import syntax is `package:xyz/module.dart`.
+To avoid issues, the package used in generated code is always the same folder name, and the Dart project must use a [path package](https://dart.dev/tools/pub/dependencies#path-packages) in the `pubspec.yaml` which cannot be distributed via `pub.dev`.
+Flutter also [uses pub](https://flutter.dev/docs/development/packages-and-plugins/using-packages).

+* Ideally there would be a mechanism to provide foreign implementations of packages that already exist on Pursuit but that assume a JavaScript backend in foreign languages.